-DNA chip to diagnose attention deficit hyperactivity disorderJanuary 21st, 2013 in Attention deficit disorders
+DNA chip to diagnose attention deficit hyperactivity disorderJanuary 21, 2013 in Medicine & Health / Attention deficit disorders

 Attention Deficit Hyperactivity Disorder (ADHD) is the most common childhood neuropsychiatric disorder.
 Yet there is currently no tool that will confirm the diagnosis of ADHD.

 In her thesis entitled "Development of a genotyping system to be applied in Attention Deficit Hyperactivity Disorder and its Pharmacogenetics" ("Desarrollo de un sistema de genotipado para la aplicación en el 'trastorno por déficit de atención con hiperactividad' y su farmacogenética"), the researcher Alaitz Molano, a graduate in biochemistry and PhD holder in Pharmacology from the UPV/EHU-University of the Basque Country, presents a tool that could improve not only the diagnosis of but also the therapeutics for this disorder.

 The prevalence of ADHD is between 8% and 12% among the infant-adolescent population worldwide, and 50% continue with the symptoms into adult life.
 Children with ADHD have difficulty paying attention, do not complete the tasks they have been assigned and are frequently distracted.
 They may also display impulsive behaviour and excessive, inappropriate activity in the context they find themselves in, and experience great difficulty restraining their impulses.
 "All these symptoms seriously affect the social, academic and working life of the individuals, and impact greatly upon their families and milieu close to them," says Molano.